dhasterok/LaserMapExplorer/docs/source/filtering.rst

 right-click the map to leave the mode.
 The polygon mask and any regions made from the polygon update as soon as an edit is finished.

+Polygons belong to the field map.
+Switching to another plot type turns polygon mode off (the polygons and their mask are kept; switch back to the field map and turn polygon mode on again to keep editing).
+Clustering ignores polygons altogether: clusters are always computed over the whole map and the cluster map shows every pixel, whatever polygons have been drawn.
+To analyse just the area inside a polygon, use *Create Region* below.

 To delete polygons, select one or more rows in the *Polygon Table* and either click the Delete button on the tab's toolbar, press ``Delete``, or right-click the selection and choose *Delete Polygon*.
 A polygon selected on the map (click inside it) can also be removed with